Archaeologists Discover Mummies Of Inca Nobility In Peru That Are Still Cloaked In Magnificent Robes

 “We have all the evidence that it is an elite group of both men and women.”

 Archaeologists also discovered that the funerary items left beside the men and women differed hugely.
-While the women were left with objects for weaving, the men had shells, wooden paddles and oars placed next to them.
+While the women were left with objects for weaving, the men had shells, wooden paddles, and oars placed next to them.

-With 14 of the Inca mummies having been excavated so far, archaeologists are currently working on the remaining 10 that are left.
+With 14 of the Inca mummies having been excavated so far, archaeologists are currently working on the 10 that remain.